peterhinch/micropython-samples/PICOWEB.md

 80.

 The Picoweb version in this repo is no longer current, and subsequent versions are no longer compatible with official firmware.
-See section 5 below if you want to run the latest version.
+See [Picoweb versions](./PICOWEB.md#5-picoweb-versions) if you want to run a version newer than that supplied here.

 Note that the ESP8266 requires the use of frozen bytecode: see [ESP8266](./PICOWEB.md#3-ESP8266) for installation instructions.